datalad/datalad/docs/source/design/testing.rst

 Running tests
 =============

-``datalad/tests`` contains tests for the core portion of the project.
-More tests are provided under corresponding submodules in ``tests/`` subdirectories to simplify re-running the tests concerning that portion of the codebase.
+Starting at the top level with ``datalad/tests``, every module in the package comes with a subdirectory ``tests/``, containing the tests for that portion of the codebase.
+This structure is meant to simplify (re-)running the tests for a particular module.
 The test suite is run using

 .. code-block:: bash